-The company aims to further bolster its consulting and production (i.e., planning) capabilities, the sources of its competitiveness, to increase value-added and boost group synergies so that it can sustain growth of existing businesses.
-It also looks to establish a system that can quickly respond to changes in the environment surrounding the medical industry and take advantage of new business opportunities.
+The company aims to further bolster its consulting and production (i.e., planning) capabilities-core sources of its competitiveness-to sustain the growth of existing businesses through enhanced value-added offerings and greater group synergies.
+It also seeks to establish a system that can respond swiftly to changes in the medical industry environment and capitalize on new business opportunities.